Guide to the

 5.00%

-Buffer Strategy Hypothetical Return
+Buffer Strategy Target Outcome

 What’s under the hood?

-The Buffer Strategy aims to protect an investment through the use of options, which have contractual features that provide a formulaic payment based on the performance of a reference asset.
+The Target Buffer Strategy aims to protect an investment through the use of options, which have contractual features that provide a formulaic payment based on the performance of a reference asset.
 The payment for options is dependent on the performance of the reference index being above (in case of a call option) or below (in case of a put option) a predetermined price (strike price) on a specific date in the future (exercise date).
 The contractual nature of options makes them similar to personal property insurance contracts, as they make a payment on a future date that is contingent on an event taking place.

-The Buffer Strategy is constructed from a combination of call and put options with an expiry corresponding to the outcome period, overlaid on an exposure to the reference asset.
+The Target Buffer Strategy is constructed from a combination of call and put options with an expiry corresponding to the outcome period, overlaid on an exposure to the reference asset.
 The overlay strategy has two components, as illustrated in the following example where the reference asset is the S&P 500 and the downside buffer is 0 to -10%.

 • Protection component